horvbalint/surreal-ts/README.md

   -d, --database <DATABASE>
           The database to use
   -l, --links-fetched
-          Treat record types as FETCHED version of the linked table -s, --store-meta-in-db
+          Treat record types as FETCHED versions of the linked tables -s, --store-meta-in-db
           Store generated table and field metadata into the database -t, --metadata-table-name <METADATA_TABLE_NAME>